sshivamvyas/DeepLearningBasic/README.md

 To run this notebook on Kaggle, follow these steps:

-1.  **Create a New Notebook:** Go to Kaggle, click on "New Notebook".
+1.  **Create a New Notebook / Upload Existing:**
+    * If you're starting fresh, click on "New Notebook" on Kaggle.
+    * If you're uploading your existing `neural-net-assignment.ipynb` file, navigate to "File" > "Upload Notebook" in the Kaggle notebook interface, or upload it directly to your Kaggle workspace.
 2.  **Add Data:**
     * In the right-hand sidebar, click on "Add Data".
     * Search for "rvl-cdip small" or similar.